Blessd

-Stiven Mesa Londoño (born 27 January 2000), known professionally as Blessd, is a Colombian singer-songwriter and rapper.
-Born in Itagüí, he has worked with several well-known artists such as Maluma, Justin Quiles, and Myke Towers.
-In October 2021, Blessd signed with Warner Music Latina and released his first studio album which is called Hecho en Medellín.
+Stiven Mesa Londoño (born 27 January 2000), known professionally as Blessd, is a Colombian rapper, singer and songwriter.
+Born in Itagüí, he has worked with well-known artists such as Maluma, Justin Quiles, and Myke Towers.

+In October 2021, Blessd signed with Warner Music Latina and released his first studio album, Hecho en Medellín.
 His most popular song from the album, entitled "Medallo", has reached number 1 in Colombia and has over 100 million views on YouTube.
-In March 2022, he was nominated for three Heat Latin Music Awards including Best New Artist, Best Artist – Andean Region and Best Collaboration for the song "Medallo".
+In March 2022, he was nominated for three Heat Latin Music Awards, including Best New Artist, Best Artist – Andean Region and Best Collaboration for the song "Medallo".